TharinduMDev/Netflix-Clone/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines:

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
+2. Create a new branch for your feature or bug fix: `git switch -c feature-name`.
 3. Make your changes and commit them: `git commit -m 'Add new feature'`.
 4. Push to the branch: `git push origin feature-name`.
 5. Submit a pull request with a clear description of your changes.